cvent/lounge/README.md

 ```

 You can manipulate and work with subdocument just like any model instances.
 When the top level document is saved
-all child sub-documents are saved as well.
+all child subdocuments are saved as well.
 Subdocuments **must** be an instance of the Model defined in the schema or a
 `String` in which case it represents the key / id of the subdocument.

 ### Saving Documents <a id="saving"></a>